How Many Car Accidents Happen Daily in Houston, TX?April 23, 2023

 |Highway 6 & Westheimer Rd.||West Houston||36|

-- Multiple lanes of traffic, which can make traffic conditions far more complex
+- Multiple lanes of traffic, making traffic conditions more complex while giving motorists far more to monitor while they are behind the wheel

-Are There More Car Accidents in Houston, Dallas, San Antonio, or Fort Worth?
+Do More Car Accidents Occur in Houston, Dallas, San Antonio, Austin, or Fort Worth?

 When Is the Most Dangerous Time to Be on Houston’s Roads?